BitcoinPuzzleCracker/BitcoinPuzzleCracker/README.md

 OUTPUT_FILE = "FOUND.txt"
 WORK_DIR = r"C:\Users\pc\Desktop\PuzzleBTC" Change these paths to your own paths
 ![image](https://github.com/user-attachments/assets/3b82ca9f-9759-4da2-affa-2fee827be174)
+You must install the libraries required for the Python script.
+Run the command, and you’ll see which libraries you need.
+Install them one by one.
+After that, you can begin.
+Puzzle 35 and 71 of the Python script, you still need to change the path to your own folder’s path.
+Good luck!

 This program is designed to crack Puzzle #71 by efficiently scanning and processing hexadecimal codes.
 Here's a clear explanation of how it works: